izanmubarak/Cryptora/README.md

-# Cryptora 2.2.1
+# Cryptora 2.3

 Cryptora is an easy-to-use Telegram bot service that can retrieve cryptocurrency data and news on demand for you, or your Telegram group.

-Version 2.2.1 fixes a bug with historical pricing displaying improperly.
+Version 2.3 fixes minor bugs and refactors the code for increased readability.

 ## Features